 - Graduate Research Assistantship (M.S. or Ph.D.) with University of Wyoming in Laramie, WY

 - Study Shows Socioeconomic Factors Can Influence the Spread of Invasive Plants

 - Want To Keep Your Compost Weed-Free?

 - Assistant Professor – Weed Science with Mississippi State University in Starkville, MS

 - PhD Graduate Assistantship in digital weed science with Texas A&M University in College Station, TX (main campus)

 - PhD Graduate Assistantship in IWM with Texas A&M University in College Station, TX (main campus)

 - 10th Edition of the Herbicide Handbook is Available for Purchase

-- M.S.
-Graduate Research Assistant with North Dakota State University in Fargo, ND
+- Master’s Level GRA Position Organic Weed Management with North Dakota State University in Fargo ND

 Last week I began discussing moving herbicides en-masse in stable air or temperature inversions (What causes large-acreage dicamba damage?).
 Because the herbicide concentrations in stable air are extremely low, you only see the effects with certain herbicides on extremely sensitive plants.